 Specialties

-Safe Haven Trauma Services is a trauma-specific group private practice that provides psychotherapy and related services for those impacted by all types of traumatic life experiences.
-We also provide supportive services for parents and caregivers that are grounded in attachment research.
-At Safe Haven Trauma Services, we believe trauma is any experience that overwhelms a person’s capacity to cope.
+Safe Haven Trauma Services is a trauma-specific practice that provides psychotherapy and related services for those impacted by all types of traumatic life experiences.
+I also provide supportive services for parents and caregivers that are grounded in attachment research.
+At Safe Haven Trauma Services, I believe trauma is any experience that overwhelms a person’s capacity to cope.
 Each of us process experiences differently and what may be traumatic to one person may not be to another.
-We also believe that healthy attachment can provide a buffer against trauma that could occur throughout a lifetime.
+I also believe that healthy attachment can provide a buffer against trauma that could occur throughout a lifetime.

-We work with Adults, Children and Teens, and Families.
-See below for a list of our specialties.
+I work with women, mothers, and families.
+See below for a list of my specialties.

 Parents and Parents To Be